Jeffrey Johnson

 The Convergence

 2024 marked an interdisciplinary publication in the Journal of Pediatric Physical Therapy-collaboration with nursing researchers applying statistical methods to clinical outcomes.
-The same year, a production Android application shipped for industrial camera systems, requiring native code architecture and USB protocol expertise.
+The same year, an Android app for USB microscope cameras took shape, requiring native-code architecture and USB-protocol expertise across the Kotlin-to-native boundary.

 This is what thirty years of continuous work produces: the ability to move between domains, to see systems clearly, to build things that work.